 With the growing number of heroes and allies, you can end up having allies and heroes that share the same name.
 How to play those is covered in the ‘unique’ keyword section in the rules.
 Most of the times you won’t have problems, but if you have picked up yourself Ant Man and Wasp, Quicksilver and Scarlet Witch, or Nebula and Gamora, you won’t be able to use your signature allies during the game if another player is playing those characters, so it’s something to look out for.
 You cannot remove them from the deck as they are part of the identity deck, but team-up cards like Swarm Tactics will still work, so long as the required heroes are in hero form!

-1. Grab your Alter-Ego
+1. Grab your Deck and Alter-Ego

 Each player places their selected hero alter-ego face up.
 If the hero has any “Setup” rules, ignore them for now, we will revisit them later when those abilities trigger.
+Make sure you shuffle your deck at this point, because it might be affected by the villain setup!

 2. Set aside your Obligation